Add To Favorites

 Use Crayola Markers in tropical colors to fill in your foreground elements, background divisions, and hidden animal.

-Exchange drawings with your friends.
-Locate and identify the hidden animals.
+Provide time in the day for student groups exchange drawings with other groups.
+Challenge each to locate and identify the hidden animals.
 What graphic techniques did the artists use to hide their animals?
+Ask groups to discuss the interesting facts uncovered about their animals.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho